 And the Pyrolysis Test Site itself?
 It will now be incorporated into the next initiative: PyroCHEM Park.
 This is where the partners Avans University of Applied Sciences, Brabantse Ontwikkelings Maatschappij (BOM), the Green Chemistry Campus, Waste4Me and Van der Kooy will be working on commercial pyrolysis activities, Jayand Baladien announced during the online event.
 Baladien is commercial director of Port of Moerdijk, which has reserved 30 ha for this purpose.
 So there is still plenty of room for new partners, Baladien said.
 For this project, a subsidy application was submitted to the European programme REACT-EU, which is aimed at a green recovery of the regional economy after corona.

 So there are still plenty of opportunities, but also challenges, for companies involved in pyrolysis; both in terms of technology and in terms of market approach, legislation and regulations, etcetera.
-In order to support entrepreneurs in this respect, Circular Biobased Delta has plans to expand the community around Chemical Recycling.
+In order to support entrepreneurs in this respect, Circular Biobased Delta has plans to expand the network around Chemical Recycling.
 Members can participate in network and knowledge events to inform themselves about the latest developments, exchange experiences and tackle common issues.
 These include support and initiative by the CBBD in permits, financing, insurance, standardisation of products, value chain optimisation, consortium formation and market analyses.
 The initiation of subsidy projects and lobbying also belong to the range of services offered to members.

-“In this way, the community wants to promote and accelerate the development of pyrolysis technology in the region,” says Marcel van Berkel.
+“In this way, the network wants to promote and accelerate the development of pyrolysis technology in the region,” says Marcel van Berkel.
 “After all, pyrolysis is very important for a circular economy.
 It is an end-of-life solution for problematic waste plastics that can otherwise only be incinerated or landfilled.
 The technology is therefore in the spotlight and is developing rapidly.
 With our expertise and network, we want to play a leading role in this.”